The 20 Things People Used To Cheap Out On, But Now They Swear by the Expensive Versions

 Tools

-Someone commented, “Tools.
-Quality tools will get the job done quickly without breaking the tool, the thing being tooled, or your skin.
-And they will last more than a lifetime.”
+Quality tools get the job done quickly without breaking the tool, damaging the project, or injuring your hands.
+And they’ll last more than a lifetime.
+Some people end up with $60,000 to $100,000 worth of tools sitting in their garages… and consider them a worthwhile investment.

 Computer Chairs